 - A gift to a qualified charitable organization may entitle you to a charitable contribution deduction against your income tax if you itemize deductions.
 You must itemize in order to take a charitable deduction.
 Make sure that if you itemize, your total deductions are greater than the standard deduction.
 If they’re not, stick with the standard deduction.

 - A contribution is deductible in the year in which it is paid.
 Putting the check in the mail to the charity constitutes payment.
 A contribution made on a credit card is deductible in the year it is charged to your credit card, even if payment to the credit card company is made in a later year.

 - There are limits to how much you can deduct, but they’re very high.
 For most people, the limits on charitable contributions don’t apply.
 Only if you contribute more than 20% of your adjusted gross income to charity is it necessary to be concerned about donation limits.
-If the contribution is made to a public charity, the deduction is limited to 50% of your contribution base.
-For example, if you have an adjusted gross income of $100,000.00 USD, your deduction limit for that year is $50,000.00 USD.
+Under the new tax law, if the contribution is made to a public charity, the deduction is limited to 60% of your contribution base.
+For example, if you have an adjusted gross income of $100,000, your deduction limit for that year is $60,000 USD.

 - You need to maintain proper documentation of your contributions.
 If you want to claim a charitable deduction for a cash gift, then you must be prepared to verify your claim.
 In other words, you cannot deduct the spare change dropped in a charity’s collection bucket without the proper documentation.
 If you are audited, the IRS will only accept one of the following to substantiate a monetary gift: a canceled check, credit card statement, bank statement or a written acknowledgment from the charity.